gobo-eiffel/gobo/tool/gecop/validation/semantics/mbre3/test_assignment_from_once_call_to_local_1/Readme.md

 ### Notes

 * ISE Eiffel (as of 20.05.10.4440 and after) does not clone the object with copy semantics.
 This violates `MBRE-3`.
-* Gobo Eiffel (as of 20.05.31.5 and after) does not fully implement copy semantics.
-This violates `MBRE-3`.